-The outbreak of Covid-19 may have denied us the ability to enjoy the sorts of activities we have always taken for granted – but despite current government restrictions, one pursuit we are still able to look forward to is walking.
+The outbreak of Covid-19 may have denied us the ability to enjoy the sorts of activities we have always taken for granted – but despite some current government restrictions still being in place, one pursuit we are still able to look forward to is walking.

 That’s why it’s more important than ever to take advantage of any opportunities to look after both our health and mental wellbeing.

 We know all about the requirements to wash our hands and socially distance, but it’s equally as important to remember the fact that we are allowed, once a day, to undertake a form of exercise outside of our home.

 Thousands of us are currently enjoying daily fitness classes streamed into our living rooms via various digital platforms, but as we keep on saying here at Winfields Outdoors, there's nothing better than getting out into the fresh air and taking a walk.

 When the time comes in the future months we’ll obviously be reminding you of how great it is to take a long hike up mountains and across trails – but with those types of activities off the radar, for the time being, let’s not forget about the health benefits provided by a simple walk.

 Of course, during this time of Covid-19 pandemic, you need to be alert to the social distancing rules when out walking and remain 1-metre-plus away from anybody else.
 If you are still concerned about busy pavements and routes, time your walk for when it’s likely to be less busy.

 Here are some of the key health benefits of walking...